Evolutionary-Intelligence/Biological-Evolution/README.md

 # Biological Evolution

+* The genetics of niche-specific behavioral tendencies in an adaptive radiation of cichlid fishes
 * Rosser, N., Seixas, F., Queste, L.M., Cama, B., Mori-Pezo, R., Kryvokhyzha, D., Nelson, M., Waite-Hudson, R., Goringe, M., Costa, M. and Elias, M., 2024.
 [Hybrid speciation driven by multilocus introgression of ecological traits](https://www.nature.com/articles/s41586-024-07263-w).
 Nature, pp.1-7.
   * "Hybridization allows adaptations to be shared among lineages and may trigger the evolution of new species." ...
 "The question of how new species originate and adapt to environments is fundamental to evolutionary biology.
 Hybridization might have a key role in establishing barriers to gene flow by creating new allelic combinations."